elmastudio/aino-theme/readme.txt

 = 1.0.2 =
 * Enhance: A number of CSS classes renamed.
 * Enhance: px unit converted to rem.
+* Enhance: Grid unit converted from px to percentage.

 = 1.0.1 =
 * Bugfix: Category styling on blog